swisstopo/swissgeol-boreholes-dataextraction/README.md

     The main script for the extraction pipeline is located at `src/stratigraphy/main.py`.
 A cli command is created to run this script.

-    Run `boreholes-extract-materials` to run the main extraction script.
+    Run `boreholes-extract-layers` to run the main extraction script.
 With the default options, the command will source all PDFs from the `data/Benchmark` directory and create PNG files in the `data/Benchmark/extract` directory.

-    Use `boreholes-extract-materials --help` to see all options for the extraction script.
+    Use `boreholes-extract-layers --help` to see all options for the extraction script.

 3. **Check the results**